 At any rate on 13 May 1787, a fleet of 11 ships set sail from Portsmouth.
 Onboard were 759 convicts, most of them men with sailors and marines to guard the prisoners.
 Captain Arthur Phillip commanded them.
 With them, they took seeds, farm implements, livestock such as cattle, sheep, pigs, goats, horses, and chickens, and 2 years supply of food.
 The first colonists came ashore at Port Jackson on 26 January 1788.

 At first things were difficult for the colonists and food was short although Phillip sent a ship to South Africa for more provisions which returned in May 1789.
 Food was rationed and the rations were anything but generous.
 However, things gradually improved.
 A second fleet arrived in 1790 and a third fleet came in 1791.
 At first, the settlers lived in simple wooden huts but later convicts made bricks for houses.

 Captain Phillip left Australia in December 1792.
 When he returned to England he took samples of Australian plants and animals.
 He also took two indigenous people.

-At first convicts worked on government land for provisions but from 1793 those who behaved well were freed and given grants of land.
+At first, convicts worked on government land for provisions but from 1793 those who behaved well were freed and given grants of land.
 Also, the first free settlers arrived in 1793.
-Although hopes of growing flax in Australia came to nothing but whales were hunted in the Pacific and seals were hunted in the Bass Strait.
+Although hopes of growing flax in Australia came to nothing whales were hunted in the Pacific and seals were hunted in the Bass Strait.